 People with bipolar disorder can get life insurance.
 Underwriting outcomes vary by insurer, diagnosis type, and treatment history, but most applicants with a well-managed diagnosis can qualify for term or whole life coverage.
 The process requires more documentation than a standard application.
 Understanding how to buy life insurance with a mental health condition puts you in the best position to get approval at a competitive rate.

-Insurers treat bipolar disorder as a rated condition rather than an automatic denial.
-Applicants who apply to the wrong carrier or without preparation risk higher premiums or outright declines.
-Working with an independent broker experienced in high-risk underwriting improves approval odds, because brokers who specialize in mental health cases know which carriers are most favorable for your diagnosis and treatment history.
+Insurers rate bipolar disorder rather than deny applicants outright.
+But applying to the wrong carrier or without preparation can mean higher premiums or a rejection.
+An independent broker who specializes in high-risk underwriting knows which carriers are most favorable for your diagnosis and treatment history, which gives you a better shot at approval.